sebftw/Eiko/README.md

 See [EXAMPLES](/examples/README.md) for more code examples.

 ## Contributing
-Feel free to contribute to the project.
+Feel free to contribute to the project (see [PROJECT](PROJECT.md)).
 Bug reports and feature requests may be submitted on the [Issues](https://github.com/sebftw/Eiko/issues/) page.
-See [PROJECT](PROJECT.md).

 ## Citing
 You can cite Eiko as